Analysis: Who has the toughest Pac-12 football schedule in 2021?

 Division road: Utah and UCLA

-Comment: A schedule crafted for success with seven home games, an optimal North miss (Oregon), the softest of all the non-conference lineups and only two division road trips.
-Oh, and the game in Provo comes at the ideal time for ASU: The week after BYU’s taxing rivalry game with Utah.
+Comment: A schedule crafted for success with seven home games, an optimal North miss (Oregon), the softest of all the nonconference lineups and only two division road trips.
+Oh, and the game in Provo comes at the ideal time for ASU: the week after BYU’s taxing rivalry game with Utah.
 It’s 2021 or never for the Sun Devils.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.